 Eureka Utah

-But unlike so many of Utah’s mining towns, it didn’t just rise up for a few years and then die.
+Found in the once immensely rich Tintic District, it didn’t just rise up for a few years and then die like so many of Utah’s mining towns.
 It continued to produce ore for decades.

 By 1910, after 40 years of activity, more than $75 million in ore had been dug from the area’s mines.
-And the town’s population had reached 8,000.
-In fact, in 1909, 80% of the stocks being traded on the Salt Lake Stock Exchange were Tintic properties.
+By then, the town’s population had reached 8,000.
+In fact, in 1909, 80% of the stocks being traded on the Salt Lake Stock Exchange were Tintic properties!

-If you drive east from downtown Salt Lake City on South Temple Avenue, you’ll be amazed at the magnificent mansions … beautifully preserved … still standing on both sides of the street.
-Many of them were built by the moguls who earned their millions from both the Park City and Tintic mines.
+If you drive east from downtown Salt Lake City along South Temple Avenue, you’ll be amazed at the magnificent mansions … beautifully preserved … still standing on both sides of the street.
+Many of them were built by the moguls who earned their millions from both the Park City mines and these same Tintic mines.

-In 1869, a lone cowboy herding cattle through the lush grasslands of the surrounding valleys was seen carrying a large chunk of silver ore.
+Eureka’s mining history is as rich as the ores once extracted from its mountains.
+In 1869, a lone cowboy herding cattle through the rolling grasslands of the surrounding valleys was seen carrying a large chunk of silver ore.

 News of this soon spread and prospectors poured in.
 The “Tintic District” … named after a Ute chief of the same name … was soon established as many more strikes were located.